AMSA’s forms and online payment system will be unavailable on Monday 11th December from 8 pm to 11 pm (AEDT).

 These can become contaminated from a cough or sneeze and then you might become infected when you touch them then you touch your mouth or face.

-The Department of health has guidance on cleaning and disinfection.
+The Safe Work Australia has guidance on cleaning and disinfection.

 If a crew or passenger displays COVID-19 symptoms: